Submit

 PRIZES

-Runners Up: publication in the print journal (along with normal payment rates)
+Runners Up: publication online (along with normal payment rates)

 ENTRY